0xflux/0xflux.github.io/C2/commands/pull.md

 ## Overview

 `pull` exfiltrates a file from the target machine to the C2.
-The supplied path may be **absolute or relative**, and the file will be uploaded directly to the server.
+The supplied path may be **absolute or relative**, and the file will be uploaded directly to the server as a buffered stream.

 The file is stored on the C2 in the **docker container** under: `data/loot/<target hostname>/<full original file path>`

 If a file already exists at that location, it will be overwritten.

+Note: The response will happen **immediately** upon the implant receiving tasking, and not when the implant next checks in.

 ## Usage